padilha/nyc-motor-vehicle-collisions/README.md

 * Prefect dataflows:

-    1. [ETL Web to GCS](./workflows/web_to_gcs/etl_web_to_gcs.py): fetches data from the NYC Open Data API (Extract), converts the ZIP CODE column to int to avoid mixed type exceptions and creates the CRASH DATETIME column by merging the CRASH DATE and CRASH TIME coluns (Transform), and loads the data into GCS (Load).
+    1. [ETL Web to GCS](./workflows/web_to_gcs/etl_web_to_gcs.py): fetches data from the NYC Open Data API (Extract), converts the ZIP CODE column to int to avoid mixed type exceptions and creates the CRASH DATETIME column by merging the CRASH DATE and CRASH TIME columns (Transform), and loads the data into GCS (Load).

     2. [ETL GCS to BigQuery](./workflows/gcs_to_bq/etl_gcs_to_bq.py): fetches data from GCS (Extract), transforms string columns by stripping leading and trailing whitespaces, replacing multiple spaces with a single space and bringing all column names to lowercase (Transform), and loads the data into BigQuery (Load).